clearlinux/clear-linux-documentation/source/clear-linux/tutorials/docker/docker.rst

         Runtimes: cc-runtime runc
         Default Runtime: cc-runtime

 Congratulations!
-At this point, you have successfully replaced the default container runtime with Kata.
+At this point, you have successfully replaced the default container runtime with Clear Containers.

 |
 |